 We use different loops to iterate through the program so as to get the desired outcome.
-One of the loops provided by JAVA is while loop.
+One of the loops provided by JAVA is the while loop.
 All the loops provide similar functionality.
 The difference between these loops is of Syntax and the condition checking time.
-If there is no requirement as such to have a fixed number of iterations then we use while loop instead of other loops.
+If there is no requirement as such to have a fixed number of iterations, then we use a while loop instead of other loops.
 While loop can be considered as repeated If loop.
-It executes only of the condition is met.
+It executes only if the condition is met.

-According to the condition given in a while loop Boolean values are outputted.
-If the resultant Boolean value is true then the loop will be executed otherwise control will flow out of loop thereby terminating the while loop.
+According to the condition given in a while loop, Boolean values are outputted.
+If the resultant Boolean value is true, then the loop will be executed; otherwise, control will flow out of the loop, thereby terminating the while loop.
 This loop will continuously execute until the condition becomes false.

 The syntax for while loop is shown below:

 While (Boolean Condition)

 Here, after a while keyword, we give condition in brackets.
 If this condition returns true, then the code written under curly braces will be executed.
 So as to terminate the while loop, the condition needs to be updated every time the loop is executed.
 The syntax for this is provided below:

 While (Boolean Condition)

 //Entered in the loop

 Below is the workflow diagram of the while loop.
-When the main program is executed and the program encounters a while loop in the program.
-The condition corresponding to while loop is checked which is written in brackets.
-If the condition is met to return true then the control enters the loop body.
+When the main program is executed, and the program encounters a while loop in the program.
+The condition corresponding to while loop is checked, which is written in brackets.
+If the condition is met to return true, then the control enters the loop body.
 This loop is executed until the condition returns false.
-Once this condition returns false then while loop is terminated.
-Then the code written out of while loop is executed and accordingly the result is generated.
+Once this condition returns false, then while loop is terminated.
+Then the code written out of the while loop is executed, and accordingly, the result is generated.